sakisandrac/newspaper-takehome/README.md

 </div>

 ## Set up
-(NOTE: to run this project locally,<a href="https://rapidapi.com/KanjiAlive/api/learn-to-read-and-write-japanese-kanji"> you will need an api key from kanji alive</a>)
 1. Fork or clone down this respository.
 2. In the terminal, open this app by running the command `cd <project folder name>`
 3. Run the command  `npm install` to install dependencies.